AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_3.md

 curl http://$LOAD_BALANCER_EXTERNAL_IP/profile?username=lucas
 ```

-*.   (troubleshooting commands)
+*.   (troubleshooting steps / commands)
 ```
-# List all services in the default namespace
+# list all services in the default namespace (ensure load balancer external ip exists)
 kubectl get services

-# List all pods in the default namespace
+# list all pods in the default namespace
 kubectl get pods

-# Retrieve the logs for a specific pod
+# retrieve the logs for a specific pod
 kubectl logs <POD_NAME>

-# The exec command will give you the terminal access inside of the pod
+# exec command will give you the terminal access inside of the pod
 kubectl exec -it <POD_NAME> -- /bin/sh
 ```